Investors back on the defensive, but where to hide?

 “You look at the derating of the defensive sectors and see some good opportunities,” he said.

-Angelo Meda, head of equities at Banor SIM in Italy, is adding to positions in Italian utilities, Reckitt Benckiser and Nestle.
-He also holds German utilities E.ON and RWE.
+Angelo Meda, head of equities at Banor SIM in Italy, is adding to positions in Italian utilities, Reckitt Benckiser (RB.L) and Nestle (NESN.S).
+He also holds German utilities E.ON (EONGn.DE) and RWE (RWEG.DE).

 Even tobacco stocks look attractive to some.
-Saracen Global Income and Growth Fund has bought back into Imperial Brands, a stock that has tumbled 24 percent this year, saying it was generating strong enough cash to maintain its dividends.
+Saracen Global Income and Growth Fund has bought back into Imperial Brands (IMB.L), a stock that has tumbled 24 percent this year, saying it was generating strong enough cash to maintain its dividends.

 Some investors, reluctant to bet on defensives, are looking for protection elsewhere.